Blog

 A colleague of mine has asked for help filling an open position.

 Briefly, it's a Project Associate III in the Office of Academic Affairs for City University of New York.
 The position will provide analytic and project management support to the University’s New Community College and is ideally suited to current graduate students interested in management, higher ed, assessment or public policy; It's part-time 12-18 Hours per week; paying $25/hour.
-If interested, send cover letter/resume to Angie Sadhu, Program Assistant, NCC, This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
+If interested, send cover letter/resume to Angie Sadhu, Program Assistant, NCC, This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 See document below for full details.